 Step 5: Obtain an Employer Identification Number (EIN)

-After your LLC Articles of Organization has been filed and approved, you should obtain an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
+After your Articles of Organization has been filed and approved, you should obtain an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
 The EIN is a unique identification number used for federal tax purposes.
 It is required for most LLCs, especially those with employees or elect to be taxed as an S-Corporation.
 You can apply for an EIN for free online through the IRS website.

 The application of an EIN in Ohio can be through the following: